Unidata/science-gateway/openstack/magnum-workflow.md

     --set 'controller.nodeSelector.capi\.stackhpc\.com/node-group=default-worker'
 ```

+If you have a specific IP you are working with, you can supply this additional argument `--set controller.service.loadBalancerIP=<IP> \`

-After some time, you should see the ingress' service resource with a:
+After some time, you should see the ingress service resource with a:

 ```bash
 kubectl get svc -n ingress-nginx